jmcginty15/chess-tournament-organizer-v2-frontend/README.md

 ### Frontend

 The frontend of this app was created with [Create React App](https://github.com/facebook/create-react-app) and is deployed at [flexchess.surge.sh](https://flexchess.surge.sh).
+A GitHub repository is available at [github.com/jmcginty15/chess-tournament-organizer-v2-frontend](https://github.com/jmcginty15/chess-tournament-organizer-v2-frontend).

 #### Creating an Account